guilhermesimoes/guilhermesimoes.github.io/_drafts/a-day-in-the-life-of-a-rails-programmer.md

 But the front-end application still isn't displaying those downloads.

-Right now I'm changing the front-end application to display those downloads.
+Right now my task is precisely that: update the front-end application to display those downloads.

 From looking at the template that I have to change I know that I have access to the variable `product`.